tdack/unifi-parental/README.md

+# Unifi-parental

-# Unfi timer based block/unblock of clients
+Time based block/unblock of clients for a Unifi based network.

+Requires a Unifi Controller accessible.

+Uses:
+* node-unifi to access the Unifi Controller.
+* node-schedule for cron like scheduling of the block/unblock actions

 ## Installation
 Clone the repo and then do: